Skip to content

 Radar for fraud teams users will see a risk insights section on the payment page that provides more details about why we assigned a payment a particular risk level and score.

-If a card issuer declines a payment, Stripe also includes any information we receive from them as part of the outcome.
+If a financial institution (such as a card issuer or bank) declines a payment, Stripe also includes any information we receive from them as part of the outcome.

 The outcome for each payment is available when viewing a payment in the Dashboard or through the API as part of the Outcome attribute of the Charge object.